Daferia/walk-haven-scroll/README.md

 ## Site owners Goals
 * Promote the park by getting user to see what we are about.
-* Increase the number of volunteers and memberships.
+* Increase the number of volunteers and park visitors.
-* Increase rankings on search engines.

 ### Requirements
 * Easy to navigate on various screen sizes.
 * Clear information on the parks services.
-* Keep the user interested with small bits of information to make them want to engage with the club.
+* Keep the user interested with small chunks of information and well organised gallery.
-* Simple methods of contacting the park.
+* Easy and Clear way of contacting the park.
-* Visually inviting so users do not leave.

 ### Expectations
 * I expect to know if a form has been submitted properly and if items are not filled in, to be prompted.